 All Amounts Payable as listed in this agreement are inclusive of Value Added Tax (VIP).

-The Government may, at its own discretion, order payments to be made as it may consider desirable, or within 30 days after the month in which the invoice relating to the Goods was received.
+The Government may, at its own discretion, order payments to be made as it may consider desirable, or within 30 days from the date in which the invoice relating to the Goods was received.

-Before payment, all Goods delivered will be subjected to inspection by an authorised Receiving Officer from the Ministry or Department who may withhold payment if the Goods have not been delivered in strict accordance with the requirements of this agreement.
+Before payment, all Goods delivered will be subjected to inspection by the Receiving Officer who may withhold payment if the Goods have not been delivered in strict accordance with the requirements of this agreement.

 Payments will be made only on the certification of the Receiving Officer that the Goods have been delivered to the Receiving Officer’s satisfaction.